 Call Captions without Internet with CaptionCall by Sorenson

-If you, your family member, or friend live in a rural area, on a fixed income, or don’t have internet service, a CaptionCall 78T captioning phone includes technology to create its own internet hotspot and keep you connected without home internet service.
+If you, your family member, or friend live in a rural area, on a fixed income, or don’t have internet service, a CaptionCall 78T captioning phone includes technology to create its own internet access point (that only the CaptionCall device can use) so you can connect without home internet service.

 Captioned Calls without Internet on Your Cell Phone with Olelo by Sorenson